ian-bateman/os-xtoo/README.md

 much time to document to bring others on board.
 Though that will happen soon as things settle.
 To much is in flux at the moment.

+This is the most comprehensive Java and Enlightenment repository!

 ## Warning
 Please read subsequent sections before usage.
 You may need to force pull from this overlay at times.
 That will be kept to a minimum and at some point stop entirely.
 But does happen from time to time.

-The respository is in flux as we juggle fixing packages for Java 9, packaging Netbeans 9, and replacing all needed Java packages in tree with ones in this overlay.
-Due to such there maybe various issues that did not exist before but do now.
+The respository is in flux as we juggle finalizing packages for Java 9, packaging Netbeans 9, and replacing remaining bits of Gentoo's Java system, eclasses, etc. Due to such there maybe various issues that did not exist before but do now.
 Please file issues for any problems encounterd.
 They will be addressed ASAP!